REIL-UConn/Forecasting-Battery-Capacity-for-Second-Life-Applications-Using-PI-RNN/README.md

-# Forecasting Battery Capacity for Second-Life Applications
-## Using Physics-Informed Recurrent Neural Networks
+# Forecasting Battery Capacity for Second-Life Applications Using Physics-Informed Recurrent Neural Networks

 This repository accompanies our published paper
 > **“Forecasting Battery Capacity for Second-Life Applications Using Physics-Informed Recurrent Neural Networks”**
 > *(placeholder DOI)*

-It contains code and data for training, evaluating, and visualizing a physics-informed RNN (PI-RNN) alongside several baselines to forecast battery capacity fade in first-life and second-life stages.
+It contains code and data for training, evaluating, and visualizing a physics-informed recurrent neural network (PI-RNN) alongside several baselines to forecast battery capacity fade in first-life and second-life stages.

 ![Graphical Abstract](figures/graphical_abstract.png)